pminina01/readthedocs/Configuration-file.md

 For example – the [File target](File-target) accepts the `fileName` parameter which defines output file name and the [Console target](Console-target) has the `error` parameter which determines whether the diagnostic traces are written to standard error (stderr) instead of standard output (stdout) of the process.

-This example demonstrates a `<targets />` section which defines multiple targets: two files, one network target and OutputDebugString target:
+This example demonstrates a `targets` section which defines multiple targets: two files, one network target and OutputDebugString target:
 ```xml
 <targets>
   <target name="f1" xsi:type="File" fileName="file1.txt"/>